lexibank/tlopo/out/vol4/chapter7.md

 ### 22.1.
 Worm (generic)

 There is a widespread belief among Austronesian speakers that dental caries is caused by a small worm.
 Both the creature and the associated condition are named in different languages by reflexes of various reconstructed terms for ‘worm’.
-Blust comments on two WMP languages, Cebuano and Malagasy, whose reflexes of PAn &ast;qulej ‘maggot’ refer also to ‘tooth decay’ or ‘toothache, supposed to be occasioned by a small worm in the tooth’ (ACD) (§23).
-Dobu (PT) has a term kimwata ‘the supposed insect which causes caries in children’ (m''ata ‘snake’).
-The To’aba’ita term is wd-lifo ‘tooth decay, believed to be caused by worms’ (ira ‘worm, grub, maggot, caterpillar, larva’, lifo ‘tooth’).
-Other WMP languages refer to tooth decay by reflexes of PMP &ast;bukbuk ‘weevil that infests wood, bamboo, and rice; dust produced by the boring of this insect; tooth decay’ (ACD) (§9).
+Blust comments on two WMP languages, Cebuano and Malagasy, whose reflexes of PAn _&ast;qulej_ ‘maggot’ refer also to ‘tooth decay’ or ‘toothache, supposed to be occasioned by a small worm in the tooth’ (ACD) (§23).
+Dobu (PT) has a term _kimʷata_ ‘the supposed insect which causes caries in children’ (_mʷata_ ‘snake’).
+The To’aba’ita term is _wā-lifo_ ‘tooth decay, believed to be caused by worms’ (_wā_ ‘worm, grub, maggot, caterpillar, larva’, _lifo_ ‘tooth’).
+Other WMP languages refer to tooth decay by reflexes of PMP _&ast;bukbuk_ ‘weevil that infests wood, bamboo, and rice; dust produced by the boring of this insect; tooth decay’ (ACD) (§9).
 Codrington also reports the belief as existing in the Banks Islands (NCV) (1891:193).

-It seems likely that POc &ast;m‘’ata-m"’ata, the reduplicated form of &ast;m‘ata ‘snake’, was a generic for worms and worm-like creatures, including caterpillars and millipedes.
+It seems likely that POc _&ast;mʷata-mʷata_, the reduplicated form of _&ast;mʷata_ ‘snake’, was a generic for worms and worm-like creatures, including caterpillars and millipedes.
 In places it has reverted to its unreduplicated form, either as a generic for snakes and other snake-like creatures, or, as in Micronesia and Seimat, to refer to worms alone.
 In Micronesia there are no snakes except on Guam, where they have been introduced in comparatively recent times (Jeff Marek, pers. comm.), and hence there is no need to maintain the distinction.
 I have not been able to ascertain if snakes are found in the Ninigo Islands, where Seimat is spoken.

 <table>
 <tr>